 Copy the public key

-Now that you generated a SSH key pair, in order to be able to login to your server without a password you need to copy the public key to the server you want to manage.
+Now that you have generated an SSH key pair, in order to be able to login to your server without a password you need to copy the public key to the server you want to manage.

-The easiest way to copy your public key to you server is to use a command called
+The easiest way to copy your public key to your server is to use a command called

 ssh-copy-id.
 On your local machine terminal type:

 [email protected]_ip_address's password:

 Once the user is authenticated, the public key will be appended to the remote user

 ssh-copy-idutility is not available on your local computer you can use the following command to copy the public key:

 cat ~/.ssh/id_rsa.pub | ssh [email protected]_ip_address "mkdir -p ~/.ssh && cat >> ~/.ssh/authorized_keys"

 Login to your server using SSH keys